RuchiAgrawal9186/NetflixGPT/README.md

 # 🧑‍💻 Author

-YourBuddy is built with ❤️ by Ruchi Agrawal.
+NetflixGPT is built with ❤️ by Ruchi Agrawal.